 The professor may be presented a notetaker announcement to read aloud which requests a volunteer notetaker for a student with a disability.
-The SAS requests the professor read the announcement verbatim and without mentioning the student’s name .
-The student(s) volunteering should be sent to the SAS on the campus where the class is held in order to get more information.
+The SAS requests the professor read the announcement verbatim and without mentioning the student’s name.
+The student(s) volunteering should be provided the contact information for the SAS on the campus where the class is held in order to get more information.
 The volunteer should not be introduced to the student.

 FACULTY RIGHTS AND RESPONSIBILITIES

-- On the letter, professors indicate whether exams with accommodations will be administered by the professor or at SAS.
-Professors do not have to provide accommodations until they receive an SAS Academic Accommodation Agreement (AAA) from the student.
+- Professors do not have to provide accommodations until they receive the Academic Accommodation Agreement (AAA) letter from the student.

-- When volunteer notetaking has been approved by the SAS, the professor is asked to assist the student in obtaining a volunteer notetaker by reading aloud the provided notetaker announcement and/or soliciting a student from the class.
+- When volunteer notetaking has been approved by the SAS, the professor is asked to assist the student in obtaining a volunteer notetaker by reading aloud the provided notetaker announcement, posting the announcement on Canvas, via email and/or soliciting a student from the class.
 The professor should contact the SAS if a notetaker has not volunteered.

 - The SAS endorses maintaining academic integrity in the provision of accommodations without fundamentally altering the essential nature of course or degree requirements.